alphantom/organizations-task/README.md

 # Organizations-task
-It is a simple rest-api spring project.
+It is a simple REST API Spring project.

 To run the project run `mvn spring-boot:run`.
 Looking for it on localhost:8080/